SalomePlatform/eficas_tools/doc/python_rules.rst

 	- REGLE, VALIDATOR,
 	- ETAPE, ENTITE

-Python's way for  assigning values to variables:
+Python's way for  assigning values to variables :
 -------------------------------------------------

 * Keep in mind that .comm are python files.
 The simplest form of assignement is : variable = value